Subra Suresh

-Subra Suresh is an Indian-born American bioengineer, materials scientist, and academic.
-On 1 January 2018, he was inaugurated as the fourth President of Singapore's Nanyang Technological University (NTU), where he is also the inaugural Distinguished University Professor.
-Subra Suresh plans on stepping down from his role as the President of NTU at the end of 2022.
-He was the Vannevar Bush Professor of Engineering at the Massachusetts Institute of Technology (MIT), and Dean of the School of Engineering at MIT from 2007 to 2010 before being appointed as Director of the National Science Foundation (NSF) by Barack Obama, where he served from 2010 to 2013.
+Subra Suresh is an Indian-born American engineer, materials scientist, and academic leader.
+He is currently Professor at Large at Brown University and Vannevar Bush Professor of Engineering Emeritus at the Massachusetts Institute of Technology (MIT) and board member at the Villars Institute.
+He was Dean of the School of Engineering at MIT from 2007 to 2010 before being appointed as Director of the National Science Foundation (NSF) by Barack Obama, where he served from 2010 to 2013.
 He was the president of Carnegie Mellon University (CMU) from 2013 to 2017.
+Between 2018 and 2022, he was the fourth President of Singapore's Nanyang Technological University (NTU), where he was also the inaugural Distinguished University Professor.

+Société Générale, one of Europe’s leading financial services groups, announced in February 2024 that Subra Suresh has been appointed Chairman of the Group’s Scientific Advisory Council.

 Suresh was elected to the US National Academy of Engineering in 2002, to the National Academy of Sciences in 2012 and to the Institute of Medicine (now the National Academy of Medicine) in 2013.
-He is one of a very small number of Americans to be elected to three branches of the U.S. National Academies, and the only current university president to hold this distinction.
+He is one of a very small number of Americans to be elected to three branches of the U.S. National Academies, and the first and only university president to hold this distinction.
 He was the first Asian-born professor to lead any of the five schools at MIT and the first Asian-born scientist to lead the NSF.

-He also served on the Engineering and Computer Science jury for the Infosys Prize in 2009 and 2010.
+Suresh was awarded the National Medal of Science, the highest honor accorded to a US scientist, by President Biden in a ceremony at the White House on 24 October 2023.

 Early life and education

-Suresh was born in 1956 in Mumbai, India, and graduated from high school in Tamil Nadu at the age of 15.
+Suresh was born in Mumbai, India, and graduated from high school in Tamil Nadu at the age of 15.
 In May 1977, he received his BTech degree from the Indian Institute of Technology Madras in Chennai, graduating with a First Class with Distinction.
-Suresh received a Master's degree in Mechanical Engineering from Iowa State University in 1979, and a PhD in Mechanical Engineering from Massachusetts Institute of Technology under guidance of Robert O. Ritchie in 1981, specializing in materials science.
+Suresh received a Master's degree in Mechanical Engineering from Iowa State University in 1979, which awarded him an honorary doctor of science degree in 2022, and a ScD in Mechanical Engineering from Massachusetts Institute of Technology in 1981.

-After postdoctoral research at the University of California, Berkeley, and the Lawrence Berkeley National Laboratory, he joined the faculty of engineering at Brown University in December 1983.
+He was a postdoctoral researcher at the University of California, Berkeley, and the Lawrence Berkeley National Laboratory, during 1981-83.